 Portability prioritised: XSW-D

 The XSW-D system is ideal for a wide range of uses.
 It uses a compact transmitter and receiver design – so you don’t need any cables at all.
+And you’ll find yourself connecting it super easy; both the transmitter and receiver only have one button each.
+Just press them and link up.

-XSW-D uses 2.4 GHz digital transmission too.
+XSW-D uses 2.4 GHz digital transmission, too.
 As a result, you can use it anywhere in the world without worrying about wireless licensing.

 For the musician, there are several XSW-D wireless sets made for both instrumentalists and vocalists.

-The instrument base set includes a ¼” jack transmitter and receiver.
+The instrument base set includes a 1/4” jack transmitter and receiver.
 The transmitter plugs straight into your guitar.
 So, you don’t need to wear any bodypacks or have cables tangled around you.

 For vocalists, there is a set with an XLR transmitter and receiver.
-And, unlike Sennheiser’s other wireless systems, you can plug the transmitter directly into any mic you own.
+And unlike Sennheiser’s other wireless systems, you can plug the transmitter directly into any mic you own.
 This means you can keep your setup consistent – whether wired or wireless.

 If you’re an electric guitarist and you like your effects, there is even an XSW-D pedalboard set.
 The transmitter in this set doubles up as a tuning pedal, so it really earns a precious spot on your board.